andres-fr/python3-template/README.md

 * Reports for runtime and memory benchmarks can be generated into `timebenchmark` and `memorybenchmark` respectively.

-* Autodocs are also generated into `docs` in PDF as well as HTML (which can be deployed [online](https://python3-template.readthedocs.io)).
+* Autodocs are also generated using `sphinx` into the `docs` directory, in PDF as well as HTML (which can be deployed [online](https://python3-template.readthedocs.io)).

-* A `setup.py` script to create an OS-agnostic package into `dist` is provided, as well as functionality to deploy it into git releases and PyPI.
+* A `setup.py` script to create an OS-agnostic package into `dist` is provided, as well as functionality to keeping track of versioning and deploying into git releases and PyPI.

-* All these tasks can be performed manually as explained later on, and also are automated via Travis CI as it can be seen in the `.travis.yml` file, and the `ci_scripts` directory.
+* All these tasks can be performed manually as explained later on, and also are automated via Travis CI as it can be seen in the `.travis.yml` file, and the `ci_scripts` directory, for maximal efficiency and efficacy.

-This readme has been developed for Ubuntu-like systems, but the Python examples should transfer well to other systems.
+This readme has been developed for Ubuntu-like systems, but with the intention of it being as much OS-agnostic as possible (all Python examples should transfer well to other systems).
 Also note that this has been tested for Python 3 only, make sure that your `python` command invokes a Python 3 binary (or that you adapt the exmples presented here).

 # Dependencies: